Rutherford - A Brief Biography

 In 1919 Rutherford became the Director of Cambridge

 University's Cavendish Laboratory.
-The following decade was one of consolidation,
+The following decade was one of

+up loose ends.
 In 1925 Rutherford once more travelled out to Australia and New Zealand to give public

 lectures and to visit ailing parents.
 He was then an imposing figure: